Mary Cuningham Chater: Girl Guides Association

-Chater joined the Girl Guide movement in 1921 whilst living in Strawberry Hill.
+Chater joined the Girl Guide movement in 1921 whilst living in Strawberry Hill when she became captain of 1st Fulwell Guide company, Middlesex.
 Of this, she wrote, "Guiding was an activity completely alien to my mind and capacity.
 I was impractical, unobservant and rather antipathetic to organisations.
 However… I was soon well and truly hooked.
 As my brother Guy said, 'This will either be the making of Mary or the ruin of the Girl Guides.'"

-During her Guiding career she was a Guide Captain, Ranger Captain, Camp Advisor and District and Division Commissioner for Littlehampton from 1935-1946.
+During her Guiding career she was a Guide Captain, Ranger Captain, Camp Advisor and District and Division Commissioner for Littlehampton from 1935 to 1946.
 In 1935, she became assistant to the Association's Commissioner for Music and Drama, Kitty Streatfeild.

 From 1949 -1961 Chater held the position of Music Advisor, Commonwealth Headquarters, Girl Guide Association.
 In this role she travelled extensively, produced song collections, composed original music for special occasions, tested music instructors, adjudicated festivals, gave talks, accompanied church ceremonies and led campfires.

 Musical highlights included conducting the singing at the All-England Ranger Rally at the Royal Albert Hall in 1946, leading 10,000 people in song around a campfire at WAGGGS' 13th World Conference in Oxford, England in 1950 and playing the organ in both St George's Chapel, Windsor and the Royal Albert Hall.
 She led the singing on board the frigate Foudroyant for Princess Margaret in 1950 and served as Music Advisor on the Girl Guides' Golden Jubilee Committee in July 1960.

 In 1953, she visited Canada to direct the music for their National Camp for which she wrote a "well received" song about her experiences whilst there, and also directed the music as part of a "colourful pageant".
 When visiting Doe Lake, Ontario's Guiding training centre, she fell and broke her arm.
 The leaders named one of the buildings Chater House.
 She also visited Guides in Montreal as part of her trip.

-She received the Silver Fish Award, Guiding's highest adult award, for her role of Music Advisor.
+In 1951 she received the Silver Fish Award, Guiding's highest adult award, for her role of Music Advisor.
 She was also awarded an MBE for services to Guiding in 1962.